I Miss Political Comedy

-And in a field where creativity is so important, choosing not only the same topic, but a particularly easy one, just demonstrates their writers have gotten lazy and uninventive.
+And in Political Comedy, where creativity is beyond important, choosing not only the same topic, but a particularly easy one, just demonstrates their writers have gotten lazy and uninventive.

 Good ole George Bush Sr. and his friendly sidekick Dan Quayle provided the American people with four solid years of entertainment fodder.
 It was a golden generation!
 Amusement galore.
 However, it never felt overdone.
 And yet, with Donald Trump I was getting sick and tired of the jokes before he even took office.

 So you have this wonderful trio of funny disciples of Jon Stewart, who combined have provided me with countless hours of laughter, but now spend their every waking hour recycling the same hate-filled jokes as each other on only one topic.